NAME

 Message levels have the following meanings:

-- The parser is unable to parse a given input file at all.
+fatal- The parser is unable to parse a given input file at all.
 No formatted output is produced from that input file.

-- An input file contains syntax that cannot be safely interpreted, either
+error- An input file contains syntax that cannot be safely interpreted, either

 because it is invalid or because

-does not implement it yet.
-By discarding part of the input or inserting missing tokens, the parser is able to continue, and the error does not prevent generation of formatted output, but typically, preparing that output involves information loss, broken document structure or unintended formatting. warning
+mandocdoes not implement it yet.
+By discarding part of the input or inserting missing tokens, the parser is able to continue, and the error does not prevent generation of formatted output, but typically, preparing that output involves information loss, broken document structure or unintended formatting. warning- An input file uses obsolete, discouraged or non-portable syntax.
+All the

 same, the meaning of the input is unambiguous and a correct rendering can